Fifth Grade Teacher

 Mrs. Lloyd feels the staff at St. Hilary School is truly exceptional, speaking from the perspective of both a parent and a teacher.
 She believes the teachers are dedicated and interested in what parents think about their children's education, and are well-organized in their lesson plans and classes.
 This, as well as the opportunity to pray and attend Mass with the students, makes St. Hilary School special and a great place to work and learn, she says.

 A graduate of Miami University, Mrs. Lloyd holds a bachelor of science degree in education with specialties in elementary (K-8) education and special education (K-12).
 She has also taken graduate level classes at both John Carroll University and Notre Dame College.
 Her five children keep her busy by providing many photos from which she enjoys creating scrapbooks.
-Three are currently pursuing careers in medicine, music, and marketing, one recently graduated college, and one is in high school.
+Three are currently pursuing careers in medicine, music, and marketing, one recently graduated college, and one is in college.
 Mrs. Lloyd also enjoys reading and spending time with her grandchildren.

 Fifth Grade Teacher

 A teacher at St. Hilary since 2004, Mrs. Moloney has also worked at the school in various capacities, including substitute teacher and tutor.
 Prior to teaching fifth grade, Mrs. Moloney taught first grade at St. Hilary.
 She teaches reading and religion, as well as homeroom subjects, to her fifth grade students.
 She loves working with young children.

 Mrs. Moloney devotes much of her time to instilling in her students a love of reading.
 “I love seeing the kids’ reading ability improve, and seeing their pride in their accomplishments,” she says.